-The artwork consist of a 9m life size Orca that will hopefully grow into a ''family of life size Orcas" that looks like Sylvanian Families. – See below how you can help grow the pod and grow awareness
+The artwork consist of a 9m life size plush Orca that looks like a Sylvanian Family toy. – See below how you can help captive Orcas.

 My cousins had these Sylvanian Family toys when we were little - and I found them extremely adorable - the most adorable of all toys.
 I never owned any, sadly, and now I have this tattoo of a toy my mom did not buy me as a child.
 In some way it is a symbol to me of how even people the closest to you can still not understand your biggest desires or fears even if you voice them - feeling ‘lost in translation’.

-It will be nice having a giant Sylvanian family of my own at last- in the form of plush whales.
+It will be nice having a giant Sylvanian family animal of my own at last- in the form of a plush whale.
 One still find these toys today, and I have some in my toy collection I started as an adult.

 The reference of 'Sylvanian Families' to the migration crisis and the vocal resemblance it has to 'Syrian Families' is also intriguing to me.